 Utilizing Local Host Cache for Nondisruptive Database Upgrades

-The Local Host Cache (LHC) feature allows connection brokering operations in a XenApp or XenDesktop Site to continue when an outage occurs.
+The Local Host Cache (LHC) feature allows connection brokering operations in a Citrix Virtual Apps and Desktops site to continue when an outage occurs.
 The following procedure demonstrates how LHC can be used to perform a nondisruptive upgrade of the Site when there are no secondary zones.
-Check back for future updates as Citrix is looking to expand this guide to include a procedure for environments with multiple zones.

-There is also an Advanced Concept guide on Local Host Cache sizing and scaling which can be found here: https://docs.citrix.com/en-us/advanced-concepts/implementation-guides/local-host-cache-sizing-scaling.html
+There is also a Tech Zone guide on Local Host Cache sizing and scaling which can be found here: https://docs.citrix.com/en-us/tech-zone/design/design-decisions/local-host-cache-sizing-scaling.html

 Disclaimer: Perform these steps in a test environment prior to implementing them in a live production environment to ensure you are familiar with the process and prepared for any environment specific issues or questions that may arise.
 It is also recommended to use the latest LTSR Cumulative Update (CU) available as there are several fixes related to LHC that can benefit your environment.